We can’t connect the dots in our lives moving forward, we can only connect them looking backward.

 James Banks was the best college football player I saw live (outside of Randy Moss).

 This James Banks later stated after getting kicked off of Tennessee’s football team, “All because I wanted to have a good time.”
-Examine the BEST in our area who didn’t make it, chances are, one of these three were the culprit.
+Examine the BEST in our area who didn’t make it, chances are, one of these three was the culprit.

 All three of these things derailed my short baseball career in college.
-Off the field issues will kill your mental toughness.
+Off the field, issues will kill your mental toughness.

 Dr. Rob Bell is a Sport Psychology Coach.
 His company DRB & Associates is based in Indianapolis.
 Some clients have included: University of Notre Dame, Marriott, and Walgreens.
 Check out the most recent books on Mental Toughness-